 The TOEFL test is among the popular option for students to meet the English language requirements for this university.
-All you need to get admission in the university then you have to qualify two language test namely TOEFL and IELTS.
-For admission in the biomedical engineering, you need to have a basic knowledge of cell and molecular biology and other related topics to the program.
+All you need to get admission to the university then you have to qualify for two language tests namely TOEFL and IELTS.
+For admission to biomedical engineering, you need to have a basic knowledge of cell and molecular biology and other related topics to the program.
 You must have the learning about the fundamentals of the theoretical subject and practical knowledge of the laboratory work required for the program with an annual feed if 1500 euros per year.

 3. Friedrich–Alexander University Erlangen–Nürnberg

-Friedrich–Alexander University Erlangen–Nürnberg is a public research university in the cities of Erlangen established in the year 1742 with an administrative staff of about 2290 and academic staff number to about 4040 and student intake is about 39868 with an urban campus.
-Friedrich is the second largest state university in the state of Bavaria. the university has 5 faculties, 23 departments and schools, 30 clinical departments for practical studies, 19 autonomous departments and 13,000 employees.
+Friedrich–Alexander University Erlangen–Nürnberg is a public research university in the cities of Erlangen established in the year 1742 with an administrative staff of about 2290 an academic staff number of about 4040 and a student intake is about 39868 with an urban campus.
+Friedrich is the second largest state university in the state of Bavaria. the university has 5 faculties, 23 departments and schools, 30 clinical departments for practical studies, 19 autonomous departments, and 13,000 employees.

-The university holds the ARWU world rank of 151-200 and QS world rank of 287.
+The university holds the ARWU world rank of 151-200 and the QS world rank of 287.
 This university is definitely a great choice for MS in Biomedical Engineering in Germany.
-The university has a lot of researchers going on some of them are namely:
+The university has a lot of research going on some of them are namely: